Ephigenia/talks/source/gh-npm-registry.md

 npm link ../../egoditor/my-funky-package
 ```

 ---
 # Troubleshooting

-> Unable to authenticate, need: Basic realm="GitHub Package Registry"
+> npm ERR!
+Unable to authenticate, need: Basic realm="GitHub Package Registry"

-You probably missed the "scope" at the end of the registry URL in the configuration.
+The NPM Token is not valid, doesn’t have the correct permissions.
+Double check the value.

+> npm ERR!
+404 Not Found - GET https://npm.pkg.github.com/download/@egoditor...

+Authentification worked well but the package could not be found as the scope is not correct.
+Correct would be with uppercase "e".

 ---